Photonico/o-B14_20241024/README.md

-# Cluster 2024
+# Bulk o-B14

-A study on molecular cluster with DFT
+A study on Bulk o-B14 with DFT.